 A divorce can be both emotionally and financially difficult.
 On top of that, you may be overwhelmed with the prospect of how to move forward with your new life.
-To help ensure that you are set up for financial success, we are here to share our top tips for managing your money after a divorce.
+To help ensure that you are set up for financial success, our Orange County divorce attorneys are here to share our top tips for managing your money after a divorce.

 1. Create a realistic budget for yourself